Pibborn/decentralized-peer-learning/Experiments.md

 ## Number of Agents

-All experiments conducted on the MuJoCo Hopper-v4 environment.
+All experiments have been conducted on the MuJoCo Hopper-v4 environment.

 ### 2 Agents